* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 Can you freeze corned beef?

-The parchment paper will make it easier to take out individual slices later on without having to defrost all of it.
+Psst… the parchment paper will stop the slices from sticking together and make it easier to take out individual pieces later on.

 It’s also possible to reheat frozen corned beef without thawing it first.